skx/cpmulator/README.md

 ## Bugs?

-Let me know - if your program is "real" then expect failure, life is hard.
+Let me know by filing an issue.
+If your program is "real" then it is highly likely it will try to invoke an unimplemented BIOS function.

 Steve